 The Outdoor School law, as passed, specifies the provision of “a six-day, residential, hands-on educational experience, or an equivalent outdoor educational experience, that reflects local community needs and contexts.”

 33. We already have an Outdoor School program in place.
 Will OSU Extension make us change our curriculum?

-34. Do I need to reapply for the grant each school year, or will it be renewed?
+34. Do I need to reapply for funds each school year, or will it be renewed?

-At this time, the grant process has not been determined.
+At this time, the funding process has not been determined.